GeorgePearse/ImageComposer/README.md

 ## Augmentations

 Just integrate imgaug or albumentations.
+Aim to leave the choice to the user.
+This package can be augmentation agnostic.

 * Rotate
 * Add noise
 * Flip